 - In 2026, over 75% of marketers expect to maintain or raise budgets for search and display advertising.
 (HubSpot State of Marketing)

-- In 2026, 60% of small businesses plan to raise marketing budgets, focusing on content marketing and digital advertising.
+- In 2026, 60% of small businesses plan to raise budgets, focusing on content and digital advertising.
 (Clutch)

-- More than 50% of company marketing budgets are directed toward paid media and technology investments.
+- More than 50% of company budgets are directed toward paid media and technology investments.
 (Hostinger)

-- 35% of marketers plan to raise influencer marketing spend, while 42% expect to maintain current investment levels.
-(Hubspot)
+- 35% of marketers plan to raise influencer spend, while 42% expect to maintain current investment levels.
+(HubSpot)

-- By 2026, marketing job openings are forecast to increase by 10%, faster than the general labor market.
+- By 2026, digital marketing jobs are forecast to increase by 10%, faster than the general labor market, with demand growing for roles such as digital marketing manager, analyst, and paid media specialist.
 (ZipRecruiter)

-- Studies show AI is often used to cut roles instead of improving team capacity.
-This leads to workloads increasing, burnout rises, and talent loss affects long-term delivery and pipeline stability.
+- AMA’s Future Trends in Marketing 2026 report warns that when AI is used mainly to cut roles instead of improving team capacity, workloads can increase, burnout can rise, and talent loss can weaken long-term delivery.
 (AMA’s Future Trends in Marketing 2026 report)

-- A skills readiness gap persists across modern digital roles, with Deloitte reporting that 66% of managers see recent hires as unable to keep up current and shifting job requirements, so it is important you cooperate with a proactive team.
+- A skills readiness gap persists across modern digital roles, with Deloitte reporting that 66% of managers see recent hires as unable to keep up with current and shifting job requirements.
 (Deloitte Insights)

 - Data analytics, AI literacy, and general tech fluency are projected to remain among the most sought-after and rapidly expanding skill sets globally through 2030.
 Data analytics & interpretation remain a core demanded skill for marketers.
 (World Economic Forum Future of Jobs Report)